Ejostol/Falling-Stands-/paper.md

 <param ve-image url="crypto-timbermap.JPG"
        region="199,-94,599,472"
        label="Japanese cedar plantations established between 1900 and 2010 and locations of lumber mills constructed between 2000 and 2015.
-Plantations on the northernmost island of Hokkaido are primarily Cupressacae.
-Map adapted by Kira Clingen from Masaki et al., Reforestation following harvesting of conifer plantations in Japan: Current issues from silvicultural and ecological perspectives, Reforesta 3 (2017): 125-142 and  Japan Forestry Agency, State of Japan's Forest and FOrest Management, Tokyo: Japanese Forestry Agency, 2009."
+Plantations on the northernmost island of Hokkaido are primarily Cupressaceae.
+Map adapted by Kira Clingen from Masaki et al., Reforestation following harvesting of conifer plantations in Japan: Current issues from silvicultural and ecological perspectives, *Reforesta* 3 (2017): 125-142 and Japan Forestry Agency, State of Japan's Forest and Forest Management (Tokyo: Japanese Forestry Agency, 2009.)"
        license="Image by authors, no permissions needed."
        url="https://github.com/Ejostol/Falling-Stands-/blob/main/DSC_0033.JPG?raw=true">